jwcalder/CT-Surfacing/README.md

 chopsheet = pd.read_csv('ChopLocations.csv')
 dicom.process_dicom('DICOM', scanlayout, CTdir='ScanOverviews', Meshdir='Meshes', chopsheet=cropsheet, threshold=2000, padding=15)
 ```
 This will create new .png files in `Meshes` and `ScanOverviews`.
 It may take several iterations to get the bounding boxes in the correct location.
+Other parameters that can be adjusted are the `threshold=2000` and `padding=15`.
+The threshold is used to detect the objects and specific to bone in CT images.
+The padding refers to the number of pixels to add to the detected object on each side when creating the bounding box.